zeljko001/SpaceCoin_AUDIT/README.md

     Treasury 350_000
     </details>

   - Ability to toggle tax status, controllable by owner

 - **ICO Contract**

   - Phased ICO with SEED, GENERAL, and OPEN phases
   - Contribution function allowing users to contribute ETH
     <details>
      <summary>Rules</summary>
      Only users in allowList can contribute in SEED phase.

     There is a limit of 1500 contributed ETH for users in SEED phase, and 1000 ETH in GENERAL phase.

     There is a total contribution limit of 15000ETH in SEED phase, and total contribution limit of 30000ETH in GENERAL and OPEN phase.
     </details>

-  - Redemption function allowing users to redeem SPC tokens during the OPEN phase
+  - Redemption function allowing users to redeem SPC tokens during the OPEN phase (ETH to SPC ratio is 1:5)
   - Owner-controlled phase advancement
   - Owner-controlled pausing and resuming contributions and redemptions